Yiddish and Rotwelsch Languages, Nazi France

 Ludivine Broch and Stephanie Hesz-Wood research the takeover of railways and civic buildings in occupied France.
 Martin Puchner and Michael Rosen look at language.

-Discovering his family's Nazi links is what happened to historian Martin Puchner when he set out to explore the use of a secret language by Jewish people and other travellers in middle Europe.
+Finding out your family has a Nazi past - that's what historian Martin Puchner had to grapple with when he set out to explore the use of a secret language by Jewish people and other travellers in middle Europe.
 He joins author and language expert Michael Rosen for a conversation with Matthew Sweet about Yiddish, Rotwelsch, codes and graffiti.
-Plus as we mark Holocaust Memorial Day hearing about new research into the takeover of railways and civic buildings in occupied France from historians Ludivine Broch and Stephanie Hesz-Wood.
+Plus we mark Holocaust Memorial Day hearing about new research into the take over of railways and civic buildings in occupied France from historians Ludivine Broch and Stephanie Hesz-Wood.
+And Michael Rosen talks about tracking the movements of members of his family who were rounded up at Drancy.

 Martin Puchner's book is called The Language of Thieves.
 He teaches English and Comparative Literature at Harvard University